giulianopz/lfcs/domains/5-service-configuration/a.md

 - recursive DNS server
 - recursive resolver

 Also, be aware that a DNS server can also be called a name server, as said before.
 Examples of DNS resolver are `8.8.8.8` (Google public DNS server) and `1.1.1.1` (Cloudflare public DNS server).
-The OS on your computer also has a resolver, although it’s called *stub resolver* due to its limited capability.
-A stub resolver is a small DNS client on the end user’s computer that receives DNS requests from applications such as Firefox and forward requests to a recursive resolver.
+The OS on your computer also has a resolver, although it's called *stub resolver* due to its limited capability.
+A stub resolver is a small DNS client on the end user's computer that receives DNS requests from applications such as Firefox and forward requests to a recursive resolver.
 Almost every resolver can cache DNS response to improve performance, so they are also called caching DNS server.

 There are many ways to configure BIND9.
 Some of the most common configurations are a caching nameserver, primary server, and secondary server: